 Call for Help

 Don’t be afraid to ask for help.
 Many chapter leaders have been in a situation where they wish they had more guidance on raising money, finding venues, finding speakers, attracting more members, and even handling conflicts within the chapters.
-The email@example.com was created especially for chapter leaders seeking advice or support of fellow chapter leaders.
-The firstname.lastname@example.org is also a good option if you are looking to reach a wide range of OWASP supporters.
+The [[Mailto: email@example.comfirstname.lastname@example.org]] list was created especially for chapter leaders seeking advice or support of fellow chapter leaders.
+The email@example.com is also a good option if you are looking to reach a wide range of OWASP supporters.

 Many OWASP chapters have set up regional lists to facilitate communication with leaders in their close vicinity or regarding local issues.

 Also, the OWASP Operational Team is available to support chapters and help generate solutions.
 They can be reached through the contact us form.
 The OWASP Community Manager has a wealth of knowledge and resources available for your assistance.